jiayihoffman/jiayihoffman.github.io/_posts/2025-02-08-SecurityCamera-RPLidar.md

 # Set default working directory
 WORKDIR ${BOT_HOME}/bot_ws
 ```
-### Build and run the image
+### Create the Docker image and start the Docker container
+Before building the Docker image with the Dockerfile above, we must install the Docker engine on the Raspberry Pi.
+Please follow the instructions on the [official Docker website](https://docs.docker.com/engine/install/debian/).
+Remember to configure the Docker engine to [run as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user), as it simplifies the Docker command.

-The command `docker build -t my_ros2_image .` is to create the docker image using the above "Dockerfile".
-I omitted the repository URL from the tag to keep the tag simple and only use the image name.
+Once the Docker engine is installed on the Pi, we can execute the command `docker build -t my_ros2_image .` to create the Docker image.
+I left out the repository URL from the tag to keep it simple and use only the image name.

-To start the docker container: `docker run -it --rm my_ros2_image`.
+To start the Docker container, use the `docker run -it --rm my_ros2_image` command.

 ## RPLidar
-Now we have a starting container for robot development.
+Now that we have a container for robot development.
 Let's see how to install the RPLidar there.

 The RPLidar I purchased is the RPLidar A1, a 360-degree 2D laser scanner with a diameter range of up to 12 meters.
 It has a sample frequency of 8,000 Hz and a scan rate of 5.5 Hz.
 The RPLidar comes with a serial port adapter board and a USB cable that connects it to the Raspberry Pi.
 ![alt text](/assets/RPLidar.png)

 To enable the RPLidar to scan and publish its scan data, we need its driver code.
-The RPLidar has a [git repository](https://github.com/Slamtec/rplidar_ros/tree/ros2) for its ROS 2 ecosystem.
-We  can clone that repository and build it using `colcon build`.
+The RPLidar has a [ROS2 git repository](https://github.com/Slamtec/rplidar_ros/tree/ros2).
+We can clone and build that repository using `colcon build`.
 The RPLidar package provides a node that publishes the scan data to the ROS "/scan" topic, as well as ROS services to start and stop the RPLidar motor.
 Building from the ROS package source code is a common approach for utilizing third-party robotic hardware.

 The RPLidar uses a serial port to communicate with ROS.
-The port must specified when we starting the RPLidar node.
+The port must be specified when we start the RPLidar node.
 To find out which USB port is used by the RPLidar, let's connect the lidar's USB cable to the Pi and issue this command:
 ```
 $ ls -l /dev/serial/by-id/
 lrwxrwxrwx 1 root root 13 Feb 10 17:25 usb-Silicon_Labs_CP2102_USB_to_UART_Bridge_Controller_0001-if00-port0 -> ../../ttyUSB0
 $ ls -l /dev/ttyUSB*
 crw-rw---- 1 root dialout 188, 0 Feb 10 17:47 /dev/ttyUSB0
 ```
-The command output tells us:
+The command output tells us a few things:
 1. "/dev/ttyUSB0" is used by the RPLidar as the serial port;
 2. The root user and the "dialout" group have read-write permission on the port.
-3. The device major number is 188, which stands for "USB serial" in the [linux document](https://www.kernel.org/doc/Documentation/admin-guide/devices.txt)
+3. The device's major number is 188, which stands for "USB serial" in the [linux manual](https://www.kernel.org/doc/Documentation/admin-guide/devices.txt)

 ## Run RPLidar in ROS 2 Docker
 ### Update my_ros2 Docker Image
 With all this information, we are ready to update our Docker images for running RPLidar in Docker:

-First, we need to add a line to the Dockerfile granting the "ros" user permission to access the ttyUSB port.
+First, we must add a line to the Dockerfile granting the "ros" user permission to access the ttyUSB port.
 ```
 # add the user to the dialout group
 RUN usermod -a -G dialout ${USERNAME}